Russian milk production is picking up after a successful 2017, encouraging news for an industry that is still adjusting to new market realities.

 Dairy & Milk Industry is Russia’s industry hub — and the place to reach the farmers, dairy companies, and agroholdings searching for cutting-edge production solutions.

 Its audience is highly professional, full of sector representatives.
-At 2018’s show, the show connected 237 exhibitors from 25 countries with 7,759 buyers from around Russia’s food, dairy, meat, and catering industries.
+In 2020, the show connected 210 exhibitors with over 5,000 buyers from around Russia’s food, dairy, and catering industries.